-Ultimately, "understanding exponential growth" may actually have little to do with being able to solve certain classes of transcendental equations.
-It may instead depend on having a gnawing feeling in your gut that exponential growth is an unstoppable force: not only an unclimbable mountain, but an insatiable feeding machine that will devour anything in its path; and a monster that will lie in wait, lie in wait, lie in wait, and then leap forward in the blink of an eye.
+Ultimately, "understanding exponential growth" might have little to do with being able to solve certain classes of transcendental equations.
+It might instead depend on having a gnawing feeling in your gut that exponential growth is an unstoppable force: not only an unclimbable mountain, but an insatiable feeding machine that will devour anything in its path; and a monster that will lie in wait, lie in wait, lie in wait, and then leap forward in the blink of an eye.

 But to end on a more positive note, we should also remember that exponential growth can also be a resource.
 (Anybody need four miles of noodles?
 Just fold 12 times!)
-In other words, the best weapon we have against the exponential function may well be the exponential function itself.
-This idea arises for example in the theory of quantum computing, which (if it works) will be a process in which the computational resources at our disposal grow exponentially with the number of particles in the processor.
+In other words, the best weapon we have against the exponential function might be the exponential function itself.
+This idea arises for example in the theory of quantum computing, which, when it gets here, will be a process in which the computational resources at our disposal grow exponentially with the number of particles in the processor.
 Previously intractable problems will become solvable in an instant!